Siva123Prasad/Project-Auralin-Clinical-Trails/README.md

 # Solution
-Here, I have approached 3 facets of data analysis such as
+Here, I have approached 3 facets of data analysis as below.
 1. Dealing missing data
-2. We will eliminate some structural issues: Tidiness
+2. Eliminating some structural issues: Tidiness
-3. Then we will deal with content issues: Quality
+3. Cleaning some content issues: Quality

 Each will be dealt with in a separate .ipnyb file